 - flu-like symptoms

 Just found out you’re pregnant?
 That’s no excuse to stop taking your antidepressants.
-According to a study from the National Institute of Mental Health, women who stop taking antidepressants while pregnant are five times more likely to suffer a relapse during pregnancy than women who continue taking their prescribed medication.
-Just alert your doctor to your change in circumstances, and make any changes he or she suggests.
+According to the Mayo Clinic, women who stop taking antidepressants while pregnant are more likely to suffer a relapse during pregnancy than women who continue taking their prescribed medication.
+Let your doctor know about your change in circumstances.
+They may decide to take you off your medication or lower the dosage.
+You can also take a different antidepressant, one that’s safer for pregnant women.

-No two people will respond to quitting antidepressants in the same way, and doctors have no way of predicting who will experience withdrawal symptoms and who will not.
-When you take them, antidepressants help return a balance to mood-influencing chemicals in the brain.
-Some people will respond badly to the rapid change in chemicals, while others will show almost no response.
-Don’t gamble and hope you’ll have no effects.
+No two people will respond to quitting antidepressants in the same way.
+Doctors have no way of knowing who will have withdrawal symptoms and who won’t.
+Antidepressants help return a balance to mood-influencing chemicals in the brain.
+Some people will respond poorly to the rapid change in chemicals, while others will show almost no response.
+Talk with your doctor and don’t gamble on your health and wellness.